+This study indicates that some of the evidence used to justify the 2005 change in BCG vaccination policy may have underestimated the impact of ending the scheme.
+It highlights the importance of including both parameter and measurement error, as excluding these sources of variation may lead to spuriously precise results.
+This is problematic for policy makers as the worst case scenario often needs to be considered when making policy decisions.
+In addition, our exploration of the assumptions used to estimate the annual change in TB incidence rates in the ethnic White UK born illustrates the structural impact of assuming an annual decrease in TB incidence rates.
+More realistic estimates of the annual decrease in incidence rates resulted in a greatly increased impact of ending the BCG schools scheme.
+Policy makers should consider these updated estimates when assessing the role of BCG vaccination in those at school-age.
+However, decisions regarding vaccine policy require economic evaluation, which discounts costs and benefits in the future; discounting has not been applied in this study which estimates the epidemiological impact of vaccination only.

-epidemiologicalThis study has reassessed some of the evidence previously used in decision making, updating the approach with new data.
-However, as 15 years of detailed surveillance data have been collected since the ending of the BCG schools’ scheme it is now possible to use regression-based approaches to estimate the direct impact on incidence rates of ending the BCG schools’ scheme.
-These approaches could also be used to estimate the impact of vaccinating high-risk neonates, which may outweigh any negative impacts of ending the BCG schools’ scheme.
+This study has reassessed some of the evidence previously used in decision making, updating the approach with new data.
+However, as 15 years of detailed surveillance data have been collected since the ending of the BCG schools scheme it is now possible to use regression-based approaches to estimate the direct impact on incidence rates of ending the BCG schools scheme.[28]
+These approaches could also be used to estimate the impact of vaccinating high-risk neonates, which may outweigh any negative impacts of ending the BCG schools scheme.
 In addition, the development, and use, of a transmission dynamic model would allow the more accurate estimation of indirect effects and the forecasting of long-term impacts.

 Acknowledgements